OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_1.md

 - **Pull request**: A request to merge an updated branch into the master branch.
 - **Issue**: Suggested improvements, tasks, or questions related to a repository.

 Whew!
+Don't worry about memorising *all* of these for now.
+Like any new skill, familiarity comes with experience.

 You can probably see how some of these are fairly similar to things like save, copy, paste - standard workflow operations, but adapted for a software management process.
 There are a [few more](https://mirrors.edge.kernel.org/pub/software/scm/git/docs/gitglossary.html) too, but this should do for getting started.

 If you are interested, most of these terms come from the underlying [Git system](https://git-scm.com).
 Git was built to allow developers to manage different versions of source code in a distributed manner, which is great.
 It has lots of features and the ability to do lots of complex stuff, written by a [very clever guy](https://www.linuxfoundation.org/blog/10-years-of-git-an-interview-with-git-creator-linus-torvalds/).
 However, the [user interface was not designed with new users in mind](https://xkcd.com/1597/), so it can be hard to learn.